Run a Free St. Louis Public Records Search on Anybody

 Criminal records will also contain data on offenders convicted of sex crimes—these are often located in state and national registries.
 Warrant information can be pulled from court records when issued against persons who have violated probation or parole violations or failed to appear for hearings.

-Find Criminal Records Through the St. Louis County Court
+Acquire Criminal Records From the St. Louis County Court

 Criminal records, including felonies and misdemeanors, can be acquired by contacting the St. Louis County – 21st Judicial Court.
 St. Louis court records can be viewed using Case.Net for records filed after January 1, 2021.
 The court provides a separate search tool for St. Louis criminal records for cases filed before December 31, 2020.